near/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 ## Costs of complex actions {#costs-of-complex-actions}

-The numbers above should give you the sense that transactions on NEAR are cheap!
-But they don't give you much sense of how much it will cost to use a more complex app or operate a NEAR-based business.
 Let's cover some more complex gas calculations: deploying contracts and function calls.

 ### Deploying Contracts {#deploying-contracts}